radiantlogic-v8/documentation-new/documentation/ldap-replacement-guide/01-overview.md

 [Chapter 6](06-decommission-legacy-directory.md) - Decommission legacy directory

-## Expert Mode
+# Expert Mode

 Some settings in the Main Control Panel are accessible only in Expert Mode.
 To switch to Expert Mode, click the Logged in as, (username) drop-down menu and select Expert Mode.

 ![An image showing ](Media/expert-mode.jpg)

->**Note - The Main Control Panel saves the last mode (Expert or Standard) it was in when you log out and returns to this mode automatically when you log back in.
-The mode is saved on a per-role basis.**
+>[!note] The Main Control Panel saves the last mode (Expert or Standard) it was in when you log out and returns to this mode automatically when you log back in.
+The mode is saved on a per-role basis.